Drew5040/Dot-Files/HELP.md

 - set up `nbstripout` and `pre-commit` automation

-After this, your environment is fully restored and ready to use.
+After this, my environment is fully restored and ready to use.

 ---